-- Four Seasons Maui at Wailea – Directly on the beach in South Maui, this gorgeous resort offers 16 ADA compliant rooms and 1 ADA suite as well as beach wheelchairs.
+- Four Seasons Maui at Wailea – Directly on the beach in South Maui, this gorgeous resort offers a variety of ADA-compliant rooms and suites.

-- Kaanapali Beach Hotel – Offers furniture and toilet engineered with ADA standards, bath tub with rails, grab bars, and hand-held showers, and other equipment available for rent.
+- Kaanapali Beach Hotel – Offers furniture and toilet engineered with ADA standards, bathtub with rails, grab bars, hand-held showers, and other equipment available for rent.

-- Wheelchair Accessible Vacation Rentals – There are literally hundreds of options around the island, and if you prefer the low key condo rentals opposed to resorts, this is a good start.
+- Wheelchair Accessible Vacation Rentals – There are many options around the island, and if you prefer low-key condo rentals as opposed to resorts, this is a good start.

-Now that you’ve got that covered, let’s move on to the fun stuff.
+Now that we’ve covered that let’s move on to the fun stuff.
 Here are some great activities for your trip to Maui.

 - Helicopter Tour – One of the coolest things you can experience is the view of Maui from above.
-Check out Sunshine Helicopters, who offer a wheelchair lift.
+Check out Sunshine Helicopters, which offers a wheelchair lift.

 - Whale Watching – Although ocean vessels in Maui are not required to meet ADA requirements, some boats still offer accommodations.
-All Maui Tours offers a wheelchair accessible whale watching tour, and we suggest calling ahead to find out about others that are available.
-Another great way to see the whales and enjoy a beautiful boat ride is to take the ferry from Lahaina to the neighbor island of Lana’i, which is also wheelchair accessible.
+A great way to see the whales and enjoy a beautiful boat ride is to take the ferry from Lahaina to the neighbor island of Lanaʻi, which is also wheelchair accessible.